TACC/Lmod/docs/source/170_hooks.rst

   This hook allows a site to add contents to a module file (e.g. add ``add_property(...)`` based on the location of the module file).
-It provides a table ``{path, name, version, contents}`` as a parameter and should return an indexed table of strings to add to the module file.
+It provides a table ``{path, name, version, contents}`` as a parameter and should return an indexed table of strings to add to the module file as lines.

 Example Hook: msgHook